Homes for Ukraine campaign launched with no limit on numbers

 Ms Nandy insisted the visa application process could be simplified, telling Mr Gove: “We could keep essential checks but drop the excessive bureaucracy.”

-Although Mr Gove told the Commons the scheme would be open to “all Ukrainian nationals and residents”, the website does not mention residents who are not Ukrainian nationals.
+The web page experienced some difficulties minutes after launching, with people trying to register their interest as individuals and organisations being timed out, but this appeared to be resolved shortly after.

-It says someone is eligible if they are a “Ukrainian national or the immediate family member of a Ukrainian national, and were resident in Ukraine prior to 1 January 2022.”
+In less than an hour, 1,500 people had already registered for the scheme, Mr Gove told MPs, adding that he hopes the first Ukrainians to receive support under the project will arrive within a week.

-The web page appeared to be experiencing difficulties minutes after launching, with people trying to register their interest as individuals and organisations being timed out.
+Amnesty International UK accused the Government of “trying to save face rather than setting out measures which genuinely respond to the needs of people fleeing the war in Ukraine”, adding: “After the Home Office’s chaotic and coldly bureaucratic response, the sponsorship scheme smacks of ‘emergency PR’ from a Government which has totally misread the public mood.

 Register for free to continue reading